 The significance of the number 45 is that it was the cell number of John Wilkes in the Tower of London.
 Wilkes was imprisoned twice in the Tower of London for his writings critical of the King.
 He was considered a political radical; he supported economic and parliamentary reform, and the independence of the American colonies.
 He won election to Parliament while occupying cell #45 in the Tower of London!
 He enjoyed enormous popularity on both sides of the Atlantic.

-Engage over 350 attendees as a Sponsor or Exhibitor at any of our educational programs.Find out more about this exciting opportunity
+Engage with New England ophthalmologists and other related professionals...
+Exhibit at any of our educational programs!Find out more about this exciting opportunity

 Providing an unparalleled environment of collegiality and continuing education.
 NEOS offers its members world-class meetings within a short car or train ride.Join Now